 Although it's not always necessary, cleanse using a product like the Clarity Cleanse that’s close to your skin’s natural pH when you are dealing with damage to the skin barrier.

 Keeping your skin’s pH at a healthy level may help protect you from skin conditions such as ichthyosis, dermatitis, acne, and candida infections.

 Plus, it's a cream cleanser, so it won't strip away of your skin's natural oils.

 5. Wear sunscreen daily

-Sunscreen inhibits, not only the sun's rays from causing damage to your skin, but it also helps to ensure the microbiota in your skin stay balanced.
+Sunscreen inhibits, not only the sun's rays from causing damage to your skin, but it also helps to ensure the microbiota in your skin remain in symbiosis (balanced).
 A balanced microbiome is imperative to good skin health.

 Take care to wear sunscreen daily.
-Use a great SPF 30 like the Hale & Hush Broad Spectrum Zinc Oxide SPF 30.
-Not only is it broad spectrum, protecting you from both UVA and UVB rays, it also provides UV protection at a cellular level with it's amino acid and algae blend.
+Use a great SPF 30 like the Earth Harbor SPF 30.
+Not only is it broad spectrum, protecting you from both UVA and UVB rays, it also is a non-nano zinc oxide, which doesn't cause damage to your lungs and it's reef safe.

 Following these tips may help you to repair the damage done to your skin's barrier and get your skin back to a place where you can work on tackling your skin conditions for good!

 Want to start your skin health journey?
 Book a Skin Health Transformation Session here!